trey-rosius/babysitter_api/README.md

 ## Proposed Solution

-This REPO would contain all the code for the babysitter serverless GraphQL API.
+This Repo would contain all the code for the babysitter serverless GraphQL API.

 ## ENTITIES
 - [x] User